Zxcharel/data-structure-project/EXPERIMENT_3_NEIGHBOR_ITERATION.md

 ## Overview

 This experiment isolates and measures the most critical operation in Dijkstra's algorithm: `graph.neighbors(node)`.
 This method is called thousands of times during pathfinding, making it the primary performance bottleneck.
-By measuring neighbor iteration performance in isolation, we can understand WHY certain graph structures perform better than others.
+By measuring neighbor iteration performance in isolation, we can understand why certain graph structures perform better than others.

 ---